GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/dialog-box/index.md

     does or inspect its content before using it.

 ---

+This extension is deprecated.
+[Custom objects](https://wiki.gdevelop.io/gdevelop5/objects/custom-objects-prefab-template) are now the prefered way to make dialog boxes.

 ## Summary
 This extension adds Dialog Box functionality that can be used for RPGs, visual novels, and more.